Grey: Optics

-Web colors
+Web colours

-There are several tones of grey available for use with HTML and Cascading Style Sheets (CSS) as named colors, while 254 true greys are available by specification of a hex triplet for the RGB value.
+There are several tones of grey available for use with HTML and Cascading Style Sheets (CSS) as named colours, while 254 true greys are available by specification of a hex triplet for the RGB value.
 All are spelled gray, using the spelling grey can cause errors.
-This spelling was inherited from the X11 color list.
-Internet Explorer's Trident browser engine does not recognize grey and renders it green.
-Another anomaly is that gray is in fact much darker than the X11 color marked darkgray; this is because of a conflict with the original HTML gray and the X11 gray, which is closer to HTML's silver.
-The three slategray colors are not themselves on the greyscale, but are slightly saturated toward cyan (green + blue).
+This spelling was inherited from the X11 colour list.
+Internet Explorer's Trident browser engine does not recognise grey and renders it green.
+Another anomaly is that gray is in fact much darker than the X11 colour marked darkgray; this is because of a conflict with the original HTML grey and the X11 grey, which is closer to HTML's silver.
+The three slategray colours are not themselves on the greyscale, but are slightly saturated toward cyan (green + blue).
 Since there are an even (256, including black and white) number of unsaturated tones of grey, there are two grey tones straddling the midpoint in the 8-bit greyscale.
-The color name gray has been assigned the lighter of the two shades (128, also known as #808080), due to rounding up.
+The colour name gray has been assigned the lighter of the two shades (128, also known as #808080), due to rounding up.

 Pigments

 Until the 19th century, artists traditionally created grey by simply combining black and white.
 Rembrandt Van Rijn, for instance, usually used lead white and either carbon black or ivory black, along with touches of either blues or reds to cool or warm the grey.

 In the early 19th century, a new grey, Payne's grey, appeared on the market.
 Payne's grey is a dark blue-grey, a mixture of ultramarine and black or of ultramarine and sienna.
-It is named after William Payne, a British artist who painted watercolors in the late 18th century.
-The first recorded use of Payne's grey as a color name in English was in 1835.
+It is named after William Payne, a British artist who painted watercolours in the late 18th century.
+The first recorded use of Payne's grey as a colour name in English was in 1835.

-Animal color
+Animal colour

-Grey is a very common color for animals, birds, and fish, ranging in size from whales to mice.
+Grey is a very common colour for animals, birds, and fish, ranging in size from whales to mice.
 It provides a natural camouflage and allows them to blend with their surroundings.

 Grey matter of the brain

-The substance that composes the brain is sometimes referred to as grey matter, or "the little grey cells", so the color grey is associated with things intellectual.
-However, the living human brain is actually pink in color; it only turns grey when dead.
+The substance that composes the brain is sometimes referred to as grey matter, or "the little grey cells", so the colour grey is associated with things intellectual.
+However, the living human brain is actually pink in colour; it only turns grey when dead.